valentjn/vscode-ltex/pages/docs/faq.md

 [As explained above](faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool), ltex-ls is a necessary component of LTeX.
 Due to file size restrictions of the Visual Studio Marketplace, it is not possible to include ltex-ls in the extension itself.
 You can [install ltex-ls](installation-and-usage.html#second-alternative-download-ltex-lsjava-manually) locally on your computer by setting [`ltex.ltex-ls.path`](settings.html#ltexltex-lspath).
 However, this is not recommended as automatic updates of LTeX might break compatibility with ltex-ls.

 If LTeX keeps downloading Java after every update, then you don't have a compatible version of Java installed on your computer.
 You can prevent LTeX from doing this by [installing Java](installation-and-usage.html#second-alternative-download-ltex-lsjava-manually).
-Note that since LTeX 6.1.0, LTeX will download Java 11 if only Java 8 was found on the system, as [support for Java 8 is deprecated](deprecation-of-java-8.html).
 Usually, it is not necessary to set [`ltex.java.path`](settings.html#ltexjavapath) after the installation of Java, but you can use this setting if LTeX still doesn't find Java.

 ## Why does LTeX have such a high CPU load?